Richard L. Rubenstein: Unification Church

-Rubenstein was a defender of the Unification Church and served on its advisory council, as well as on the board of directors of the church-owned Washington Times newspaper.
+Rubenstein was a defender of the Unification Church and served on its advisory council, as well as on the board of directors of the church-owned The Washington Times newspaper.
 In the 1990s, he served as president of the University of Bridgeport, which was then affiliated with the church.
 Rubenstein said about the church's founder Sun Myung Moon:

 I especially appreciated Rev. Moon's commitment to the fight against Communism.
 From his own first-hand, personal experience and out of his religious convictions, he understood how tragic a political and social blight that movement had been.
 I had been in East and West Berlin the week the Berlin Wall was erected in August 1961 and had visited communist Poland in 1965.
 Unfortunately, many of my liberal academic colleagues did not understand the full nature of the threat as did Rev. Moon.
 I was impressed with the sophistication of Rev. Moon's anti-communism.
 He understood communism's evil, but he also stood ready to meet with communist leaders such as Mikhail Gorbachev and Kim Il Sung in the hope of changing or moderating their views.

 Other writings

-Rubenstein undertook a psychoanalytic study of Paul the Apostle in his book My Brother Paul.
-He continued with Holocaust themes in later writings and adjusted some of his earlier views about God in light of the Kabbalah.
+Rubenstein undertook a psychoanalytic study of Paul the Apostle in his book My Brother Paul, published in 1972.
+He continued with Holocaust themes in later writings which include The Cunning of History, published in 1975, where he explores how humanity's progression has allowed for the killing of the Jewish people to happen on a massive scale.
+Over time, Rubenstein would adjust some of his earlier views about God in light of the Kabbalah.